Your family session

 Please don't feel that your children need to be perfect angels in front of the camera.
 They don't.
 They just need to be them.

 Will we get a picture of all of us smiling at the camera?

 Maybe.
 Maybe not.
 If we do it will be because it happened naturally and not because it was forced.
 My style is relaxed, largely unposed and more 'gently directed'.
 I will lead you towards good light.
 I will let mum know if she's holding her chin in an unflattering way.
 And I will gently coax children into the same frame.
 What I can guarantee is that you'll get beautiful and authentic pictures of your family enjoying each other's company.

 If you have other lingering questions check out my full FAQs page, or drop me a line aimeeglucinaphotography.com

 After the shoot | Payment, Galleries & Social Media

 I know you can't wait to get your hands on your beautiful family photographs!
-Your private online gallery will be ready approximately 3 weeks after your session.
-As soon as your gallery is set up I’ll send you an email containing a link, password and instructions for viewing and downloading the images, as well as an Order Form and Online Ordering Guide to help you make your final print and product choices.
+Your private online proofing gallery will be ready approximately 3 weeks after your session.
+As soon as your gallery is set up I’ll send you an email containing a link, password and instructions for viewing the images, as well as an Order Form and Online Ordering Guide to help you make your final print and product choices.

 My social media accounts (Facebook and Instagram), blog and website are all vital business tools for me.
 90% of my business comes from word of mouth, so I love being able to share images and client feedback on these platforms.
 Your client service agreement constitutes consent for me to publish images from your session on my blog, website, and social platforms.
 If you do not wish to have your images included in such portfolios please let me know in writing.